OxygenCobalt/Auxio/README.md

 - Search Functionality
 - Audio Focus / Headset Management
 - No internet connectivity whatsoever
-- No rounded album corners
+- No rounded album covers

 ## To possibly come in the future: